-In 2006, revisions to Rule 26 of the Federal Rules of Civil Procedure took effect that requires parties in federal court to address the production and preservation of electronic records during the discovery phase of litigation.
-These rule changes do not require a local agency to alter its routine management or storage of electronic information.
-They do, however, illustrate the importance of having formal written rules for retention of potentially relevant records and data when litigation occurs.
-It is firmly established that a duty to preserve evidence arises from the moment litigation is "reasonably anticipated."
-Once the duty to issue a legal hold is triggered, the party "must suspend its routine document retention/destruction policy and put in place a 'litigation hold' to ensure the preservation of relevant documents."
+In 2006, revisions to Rule 26 of the Federal Rules of Civil Procedure took effect that require parties in federal court to address the production and preservation of electronic records during the discovery phase of litigation.
+These rule changes did not require a local agency to alter its routine management or storage of electronic information, but does illustrate the importance of having formal written rules for retention of potentially relevant records and data when litigation occurs.
+It is firmly established that a duty to preserve evidence arises from the moment litigation is "reasonably anticipated."253 Once the duty to issue